2020 goal ideas for a productive and meaningful year

 They are a little more unique from a hotel in that you’re spending time with other people also passing through for meals.
 You’re basically sharing somebody’s home that they’ve opened up to for guests and visitors!
 But it can be a wonderful way to travel and make new connections at the same time.

-Thankfully, while you’re using your 19 for 2019 to improve yourself, you don’t have to change all your new habits on January 1st!
-Try sprinkling in new habits and routines across the entire year to help make your 19 for 2019 be more successful.
+Thankfully, while you’re using your 20 for 2020 goal challenge to improve yourself, you don’t have to change all your new habits on January 1st!
+Try sprinkling in new habits and routines across the entire year to help make 2020 more successful.

 And, if starting a regular habit is too involved, try to do new things for just a week or month.
 That way you don’t have to try to commit to things you may not enjoy.